Oremoose/GradBlog/content/ICM/ICM Final.md

 ---

 SSTV editor
-I want to use the audio features of p5js to allow someon to manipulate images via the SSTV aduio files.
+I want to use the audio features of p5js to allow someone to manipulate images via the SSTV audio files.

 The encoding format I will use is the robot36 which renders 320x240 RGB Images.